 12301 Gulf Beach Highway, Pensacola, FL 32507

-If you want to see nature but get away from the actual beach, then plan a day at Big Lagoon State Park.
+If you want to see nature without being at the beach, plan a day at Big Lagoon State Park.
 It is on the Intracoastal Waterway instead of the Gulf, so the natural features are different here.
-It is the starting point of the Florida Circumnavigational Saltwater Paddling Trail and the Great Florida Birding and Wildlife Trail.
+It is the starting point of the Florida Circumnavigational Saltwater Paddling Trail and the Great Florida Birding and Wildlife Trail, with over 23 warbler species stopping through during migration, along with herons, pelicans, sandpipers, and black-bellied plovers.
+A three-story observation tower reached by a short 0.3-mile boardwalk gives you sweeping views of the lagoon and Intracoastal Waterway; borrow binoculars from the ranger station or bring your own.

 13700 Perdido Key Drive, Unit 124, Pensacola, FL 32507